 The library here comprises books on design and art and all forms of the same.
 Ranging from graphic to paintings, from various ages, the NGMA library caters to all those interested in and/or learning art.
 The Art Reference and Documentation Centre subscribes to 32 art journals and magazines, take a look when you go visit.

-Price: Contact library directly since anyone can access for reference.
+Price: Contact the library directly since anyone can access it for reference.